stefan-code-js/tabledadrian/contracts/VERIFICATION.md

 # Contract Verification Guide

-This guide explains how to verify the TableDadrian token contract on BaseScan.
+This guide explains how to verify the TableDadrian token contract on BaseScan using alternative methods (no API key required).

 ## Prerequisites

-1. **BaseScan API Key**: Get your free API key from [BaseScan API Keys](https://basescan.org/myapikey)
+1. **Contract Address**: `0x9cb5254319f824a2393ecbf6adcf608867aa1b07`
-2. **Contract Address**: `0x9cb5254319f824a2393ecbf6adcf608867aa1b07`
+2. **Constructor Arguments**: The exact values used when deploying the contract
-3. **Constructor Arguments**: The exact values used when deploying the contract
+3. **Flattened Contract**: Single file with all imports resolved (generated automatically)

 ## Setup